 If you travel in summertime, when the sea in the Bay of Naples is generally incredibly calm, you are unlikely to suffer from seasickness.

 In any case, here are some tried and tested tips to combat wave-induced nausea

-- Take a ferry or fast ferry rather than a hydrofoil.
+- Take a regular or slow ferry rather than a high speed ferry.

 - Sit to the back of the boat.

 - Avoid looking out of the window and perhaps listen to a bit of music.

 How to get to Molo Beverello from Naples' Capodichino Airport

 Bus - Just outside the terminal building, you'll find the Alibus, the coach which will take you to the center of Naples.
 Get off at Piazza Municipio, a three minute walk from the port of Molo Beverello.
 Tickets cost 3 euro and can be purchased direct from the driver.